SaumitraTandon/SaumitraTandon/README.md

 # 💫 Personal Matrix

 Hi there!
-I'm **Saumitra Tandon**, an Electrical Engineering student at the **National Institute of Technology Hamirpur**.
+I'm **Saumitra Tandon**, an Engineering student at the **National Institute of Technology Hamirpur**.
 I have a passion for machine learning and renewable energy solutions.

 ## 🌟 Key Interests
 - **Machine Learning**: I've worked on various projects that involve fine-tuning large language models, real-time OCR, text-to-speech conversion, and customer sentiment analysis.